A hybrid electromechanical phase-field and deep learning framework for predicting fracture in dielectric nanocomposites: Theoretical background and methodology

 Instead of a standard "plain" CNN encoder, our U-Net implementation integrates pre-trained residual networks (ResNet) as the encoder backbone.
 This strategic choice offers two significant advantages.
 First, it leverages transfer learning, initializing the encoder with weights learned from the vast ImageNet dataset.
 This provides the network with a powerful, pre-existing knowledge base of generic visual features (e.g., edges, textures, shapes), which accelerates convergence and often leads to better final performance.

 Second, the ResNet architecture itself is fundamentally more powerful for training very deep networks.
 Its core innovation is the "residual block," where the output of a layer (or a stack of layers) is added to its original input via a "skip" or "identity" connection.
 This allows the network to learn residual functions, effectively letting gradients flow more easily through the deep network during backpropagation.
 This structure elegantly solves the vanishing gradient problem that plagues traditional deep CNNs, enabling the construction of much deeper and more expressive models.
-We systematically evaluated four ResNet configurations--ResNet34, ResNet50, ResNet101, and ResNet152--as the encoder to analyze the trade-off between model complexity, training time, and predictive accuracy.
+We systematically evaluated four ResNet configurations: ResNet34, ResNet50, ResNet101, and ResNet152.
+In this notation, the numbers (e.g., 34, 152) correspond to the total depth of the network (i.e., the number of convolutional and fully connected layers), see \cite{Ref043}.
+These specific architectures were selected to span a representative range of model capacities, allowing for a systematic investigation of how increasing backbone depth affects crack-segmentation performance and overfitting tendencies.